mveeprojects/ScalaCassandraAlpakka/README.md

 # ScalaCassandraStreaming

-Simplified spin off from my other repo ([ScalaCassandra](https://github.com/mveeprojects/ScalaCassandra)) to learn about streaming to Cassandra via Alpakka. and also via vanilla Quill as part of a stream.
+Simplified spin-off from my other repo ([ScalaCassandra](https://github.com/mveeprojects/ScalaCassandra)) to learn about streaming to Cassandra via Alpakka. and also via vanilla Quill as part of a stream.

 ## Running the app